js1972/learning-scalaz/docs/03/d.md

   }
 }
 ```
-The above example is based on a great blog post: [Endo is the new fluent API][endo_blog]
+The above example is based on a great blog post: [Endo is the new fluent API][endo_blog].
+It also shows how to use the Play API to serialize output to json.